luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 ## Results

-### Results in initial setup without closing and opening (web)app
+### Results of the initial setup without closing and opening (web)app
 As discussed in the methodology, our initial approach was to keep the app and the web browser open during all experiments.
 The results, as can be seen in Figure 1 show a plot without a normal distribution.
-We assume that the results with a lower energy consumption might have benefitted from internal caching.
+We assume that the results with a lower energy consumption might have benefited from internal caching.
 This led us to change our setup to open and close the (web)app for every run

 ![Violin Plot](../img/p1_measuring_software/g25_spotify/box_without_closing_setup.png)
 *Figure 1: Violin and Box plots of energy consumption (J) without outliers.*